MatthewStanciu/music-timer/README.md

 ## To run locally
 1. Download this project
-2. cd into the project in your terminal
+2. cd into the project directory
 3. npm i
 4. now dev